What if a Parent Can’t Pay for Nursing Home Care?

 Because caregivers rarely have a free minute in the day, paying more attention to health, nutrition, and exercise may seem like a low priority or too much trouble.
 But if one is 90 and living in a nursing home, hindsight about health cannot change the present situation.

 Unfortunately, gaining perspective on life doesn’t always happen until an irreversible situation exists.
-Then when making a before and after comparison, the before may look much better.
+Then, when making a before-and-after comparison, the before may look much better.
 But by then, it’s not always possible to turn back the clock.

 Has your parent been in a nursing home for rehab recently?
 If not, your parent probably has an outdated vision of nursing home care and its appearance.